Its-Just-Nans/csv-to-custom-json/README.md

 > Legend:
 >
-> - by default, if `num4` is in the firstLine, it will be parsed and replace by the corresponding value.
+> - by default, `num4` in the firstLine will be parsed and replace by the corresponding value.
-> - here, the function is in an array and can't be isn't identified by a name, so we can't give to it a special value, sothe function will receive an array with all value of the current line
+> - functions are in an array and can't be identified by a name, so we can't give to it a value paramter, so the function will receive an array with all value of the current line

 ### Array schema Trick